 These types of APs offer faster speeds, increased reliability, and better support for high-density areas.

-Apart from speed, there are 3 main features that separate wave 2 APs from its wave 1 predecessor:
+Apart from speed, there are 3 main features that separate Wave 2 APs from their wave 1 predecessors:

 - MU-MIMO